30 Ways To Compliment Your Coworkers

-Offering sincere compliments is a great way to show people kindness and support both in and out of the workplace.
-If you’re in a managerial role, it’s especially important to make an effort to praise your employees for their continued efforts and accomplishments.
+Offering a sincere compliment to a coworker is a great way to show your kindness and support.
+And if you’re in a managerial position, it’s especially important to make an effort to praise your employees for their continued efforts and accomplishments.

 Example compliments for coworkers